zivz/weatherapp_codelab/codelab.md

 #### Telling the user we need its permission
 In order to tell the user we need its permission to access the location `when-in-use`, we need to display the user an alert.
-As seen in the image below, the only thing we need to take care about is the `Message` body.
+As seen in the image below, the only thing we need to take care of is the `Message` body.
 ![LocationRequestAlert](./assets/LocationRequestAlert.png)
 The Title and Buttons are already taken care of by iOS.